A Modern Theory of Cross-Validation through the Lens of Stability: Regression Model Selection Under Squared Loss

 and $\mathbb P(\hat R_{\ssp,2}-\hat R_{\ssp,1}\le 0)\rightarrow 0$ if and only if \eqref{eq:3.1-psi2-lower} holds. \end{example}

-\begin{proof}[Proof of \Cref{thm:3.1-yang-consistency}] In this proof we drop the dependence on $n$ whenever there is no confusion.
+\begin{proof}[Proof of \Cref{thm:3.1-yang-consistency}] We drop the dependence on $n$ whenever there is no confusion.
 We focus on such a single sample split with $\D_\tr$ and $\D_\te$ denoting the fitting and validation data, with corresponding index sets $I_\tr$, $I_\te$.

 For $r=1,2$, use simplified notation

 Observe that $\mathbb E_Z \delta_r^2(Z)=\|\delta_r\|_{2,Z}^2=\Psi_{r,n}$.
 For $r=1,2$, consider the sample-split risk estimate $\hat R_{\ssp,r}$ defined as

 Further define,